Large deviations for non-uniformly expanding maps: Introduction

-\textbf{Acknowledgements.} We are thankful to Marcelo Viana for valuable comments and suggestions during the elaboration of this text.
-The authors are also indebted to the fine scientific environment and access to the superb mathematical library of IMPA.
+We are thankful to M. Viana (IMPA) for valuable comments and suggestions during the elaboration of this text. \textbf{Later, P. Varandas (UFBA) pointed out to the authors several issues with the proofs that prompted the preparation of this corrected version.} The authors are also indebted to the fine scientific environment and access to the superb mathematical library of IMPA during the preparation of the earliest versions of the manuscript.